 Your new pizza oven needs curing before you start using it for the first time.
 It is a necessary procedure, for the new oven is still high in moisture content due to the constructions method.
 Using your new wood fired oven without curing it first might cause major cracks and fractures in the structure of your oven caused by the force that water exerts upon evaporation.

-There are different methods for curing the wood fired pizza oven, instructions and tips on how to cure and how to look after it will be in the booklet that comes with your oven.
+There are different methods for curing the wood fired pizza oven, instructions and tips on how to cure and how to look after it will be in the digital booklet that comes with your oven.

 Keeping your pizza oven clean is very easy and simple: after baking bread, the only residue you have is a bit of burnt flour which is easily swept out after cooling down.

 Cooking in oven dishes will not make your oven dirty, and if any incrustation of grease splashes occurred, that will burn away when lighting your next fire.

 Only after baking pizza in your oven, a little more “cleaning” is required.
 As mozzarella or other cheese melts and easily spills off the pizza on the oven floor.
 But you’ll love the easy cleaning: when you finish baking pizzas you just spread the formed coals over the cooking area so that the spilt and crusted mozzarella and topping will burn and turn to ashes which can be swept away after cooling.
 That’s all… So much easier than cleaning your kitchen oven.